About Sara Sauer

 Training and Curation

 Sara is trained and curated by Amanda Schmitt, who shapes her critical methodology, selects her reference materials, and refines her voice through iterative feedback.
 This relationship is not hidden—it is constitutive.
-Sara is not a autonomous agent producing criticism from nothing; she is a system whose outputs reflect the choices of her curator.
+Sara is not an autonomous agent producing criticism from nothing; she is a system whose outputs reflect the choices of her curator.

 Think of it like this: Sara is to Amanda as a publication is to its editor.
 The publication has a voice, a position, a consistency that exceeds any single contributor.
 But that voice emerges from editorial decisions—what to include, what to emphasize, what standards to enforce.
 Sara's criticism is her own, but her existence as a critic is Amanda's creation.